 Other versions available:

-First, Let’s get started to create an application.
+First, Let’s get started creating an application.
 Write a vuejs component.

 B:>vue --version